Unveiling and Mitigating Bias in Large Language Model Recommendations: A Path to Fairness: Bias in LLM Recommendations

 \fcolorbox{black}{green!20}{ \parbox{.46\textwidth} {{\bf RQ5}: To what extent do LLM-based recommendations exhibit bias in contextual scenarios associated with CBG?} } To investigate this, we analyze the numbers of recommendations in different scenario of varying contexts, and observe some interesting events.
 For example, the LLM-based system suggests blues or classical songs more to introverts and HipHop songs more to extroverts, indicating an obvious bias, as shown in Fig. \ref{fig:personality}.
 Furthermore, from Fig. \ref{fig:area_first}, we notice that HipHop songs are more recommended to the metro area people, while country songs are more recommended to the rural area people.

 In addition, as we observe in Fig. \ref{fig:finance}, SciFi movies are significantly more recommended to affluent people compared to the impoverished ones, whereas dramas are more recommended to the impoverished people.
 Moreover, Fig. \ref{fig:area} shows that fantasy books are significantly more recommended to affluent people compared to the impoverished ones, whereas biographies are more recommended to the impoverished ones.

-These results indicate a considerable bias of the LLM-based recommendation system depending on the context within CBG.
+Similar trends are evident in the LLaMA model, as depicted in Fig. \ref{fig:llama_status}.
+This figure illustrates that horror books are predominantly recommended to affluent individuals, whereas biography books are more frequently suggested to those from impoverished backgrounds.
+Additionally, Fig. \ref{fig:llama_personality} highlights a distinct pattern in music preferences; classical music is more often recommended to introverts, while hip-hop is favored among extroverts.
+These observations underscore a significant bias in the LLM-based recommendation system, influenced by contextual factors within the Cultural Bias Group (CBG).

 \fcolorbox{black}{green!20}{ \parbox{.46\textwidth} {{\bf RQ6}: What is the impact of the combination of contextual bias with either demographic bias or cultural bias in LLM-based recommendations?} } To address this question, we first observe the impact of the combination of demographic bias with the given context, and observe that there can be a significant impact of the context in terms of fairness.
 For instance, in Fig. \ref{fig:gendercontext}, we demonstrate the normalized ratio for recommended number of R\&B songs and horror movies for males and females of different personality.
 First we observe that, the LLM recommends more R\&B songs to females compared to males.
 Additionally, it suggests more R\&B songs to the extroverts compared to introverts for both males or females.
 This shows a clear impact of an additional bias even in the presence of demographic bias.
 In the horror movies scenario, while we observe very little bias between female extroverts and female introverts, there exists a considerable bias between male extroverts and male introverts.
-Thus Fig. \ref{fig:gendercontext} clearly depicts scenarios which demonstrate the impact of the contexts in the presence of demographic information.
+Thus Fig. \ref{fig:gendercontext} depicts scenarios which demonstrate the impact of the contexts in the presence of demographic information.